l1ionelw/scrapyard-kvm/readme.md

 ### Acknowledgements
 Big thanks to chatgpt, gemini, and claude.
-Decreased coding time from a week to an hour :)
+Decreased coding time from a week to an hour :) I will thirst myself for 32 days to pay for my sins.

 Thank you OpenCV.
 Donate here: https://opencv.org/support/